‘Brace’ yourself—this patient guide is a long one.

 What they feel like:

 You will notice a difference when you put Invisalign trays on for the first time.
-Despite being made from thin plastic, these clear aligners are strong and you’ll feel the added thickness over your teeth.
+These clear aligners, made from thin plastic, are strong and you will feel the added thickness over your teeth.
 It’s normal for your teeth to be sore for a day or so when you put in a new tray.

 How to care for them:

 Take your Invisalign trays out every time you drink or eat anything other than plain water.
-Clean your trays thoroughly and often with a clear soap and room temperature water or an Invisalign-approved aligner cleaning and soaking solution.
+Clean your trays regularly with soap and water or an Invisalign-approved cleaning solution to keep them fresh and clear.
 Store your trays in their container where they’ll be safe whenever you aren’t wearing them.
-Practice excellent oral hygiene throughout the course of your treatment to prevent bad breath- and cavity-causing germs from getting trapped under your aligners.
+To keep your breath fresh and prevent cavities, make sure to take good care of your teeth while wearing aligners.

-Invisalign teen is a similar product to Invisalign which is packaged for teens.
+Invisalign Teen is a product similar to Invisalign, but designed specifically for teens.
 Basically, all clear aligner options are available to fix crooked teeth in teens.

 Pros: